Integrating AI with Legacy Systems: A Practical Approach

 Track these metrics obsessively.
 If the AI layer isn't delivering value, adjust strategy or sunset it.

-Integrating AI with legacy systems isn't about ripping out old systems and building shiny new ones.
-It's about thoughtfully adding modern AI capabilities that augment and improve what already works.
-The organizations that will win are those that successfully bridge the old and new—keeping what works while continuously improving how they operate.
-The technical challenges are solvable; the key is having patience, clear strategy, and realistic expectations.
+Integrating AI with legacy systems isn't about ripping out old systems but thoughtfully adding modern AI capabilities that augment and improve what already works.
+The organizations that will win are those that successfully bridge old and new through patience, clear strategy, and realistic expectations.
+For deeper context on managing AI adoption, explore building AI-ready teams and AI change management.
+The technical challenges are solvable; the organizational and strategic challenges are what matter most.
+For manufacturers specifically, see why 98% are exploring AI but only 20% are ready.

 Related Articles